 An audit can help prevent these potential risks.
-By considering your company’s financial health and the benefits package that it offers, HR can lead the charge towards meaningful PTO change—and a healthier organization.
+By considering your company’s financial health and the benefits package that it offers, plus any federal or state PTO laws that may apply, HR can lead the charge towards meaningful PTO change—and a healthier organization.

 Many small and mid-sized employers experience staffing strain at the end of the year as employees take off work at the same time.
 However, PTO issues can crop up at any point.

 For many organizations, the two most common PTO approaches include:

 - Annual Allotment: A specified number of days per year that either expires or rolls over based on an annual date.
 The date could be Jan.
 1, or it could be based on the employee’s hire date.
 Often this approach is called PTO carryover.